philsturgeon/phil.tech/_posts/2014-05-25-restful-deletions-restorations-and-revisions.markdown

 One you have found the item you could once again `PATCH` the status to `"published"` (or whatever):

+{% highlight http %}
-> PATCH /articles/trashed/foo HTTP/1.1
+PATCH /articles/trashed/foo HTTP/1.1
-> Host: api.example.com
+Host: api.example.com
-> Content-Type: application/json
+Content-Type: application/json

->
-> { "status" : "published" }
+{ "status" : "published" }
+{% endhighlight %}

 Alternatively you could use some sort of `is_trash` boolean field which always shows when you `GET` something, trash or not, then use `PATCH` with a body like `"is_trash" : false` to restore it.
 Regardless of choosing a bool field or a status field, patching it seems to work.